When other people find out you are dying

 Being supportive

 Although some of the people close to you might not know the best way to support you, many will.
 And the ones who don’t cope well at first might become more supportive later.
-This could happen once they have gotten over the initial shock and begun to deal with things.
+It may take them a while to get over the initial shock.

 Some people with terminal cancer rely on their families for their support.
 Other people lean on their friends for support more than family.
 This could happen if your family isn't nearby, or if you're not close to them emotionally.
 You might find it easier to talk to friends about concerns that you think could upset your family.
 Friends and neighbours can sometimes offer more practical help and support.
 So don't be afraid to ask if you need help.